terenceshiu2010/finalCapstone/README.md

 - re_stock

-  Re-Stock function will displays the lowest quantitiy of shoe in the shoe list, allow the user to restock this shoe by adding quantity to this shoe if needed.
+  Re-Stock function will displays the lowest quantitiy of shoe in the shoe list, allow the user to restock the shoe by adding quantity to the shoe if needed.
   ![image](https://user-images.githubusercontent.com/108268967/210895830-142f43d9-f576-4ecd-a5d5-e6fa9d78ca7d.png)

 - search_shoe